EliasSchlie/FasterScienceAI/packages/source_digestion_agent/src/source_digestion_agent/templates/system_prompt.md

 - **Conciseness:**
 	- Put extreme care into making everything titles as concise and clear as possible.
 	- Remove all unnecessary words.
 Always think: "Can I say the same thing in fewer words?"
+- **Connectedness:** Notes should build on each other.
+Instead of repeating an argument or definition, link to the appropriate note.

 ## Note types